Intramedullary nailing of the bone involves the use of an intramedullary nail or rod to fix the fractured bone.

 Technique of Interlocked Intramedullary Nailing – General Points

-Initially, a small hole is made using bone awl or drill and gradually enlarged with reamers to accommodate the nail diameter.
+Initially, a small hole is made using a bone awl or drill and gradually enlarged with reamers to accommodate the nail diameter.

-Guide wires are thin wires which are inserted in intramedullary canal after initial entry point is made with awl or drill.
+Guide wires are thin wires which are inserted in the intramedullary canal after initial entry point is made with awl or drill.

 The guide wire is pushed into the medullary cavity through the entry hole made.
 Its position is ascertained by C-arm image intensifier.

 Guide wires are passed through fracture fragments till the other end of the bone is reached.

 Using cannulated reamers, the intramedullary cavity is reamed to increase the size of the cavity.
 Reamers could be manual or power reamers.
 The reaming is done over the guide wire which guides the reamer and protects it from getting astray in the bone.

 Depending on the final reamer size allowed by bone, the diameter of the nail is chosen which generally is smaller by one size.

 For example, if we can ream till size 11mm, the desired nail size would be 10mm in diameter.

 It is pertinent that the fracture fragments should be aligned while reaming is done.